Distilled water vs tap water, which is the best? Well let’s start with why water is so important.

 According to most experts, adults should drink six to eight glasses of water a day.There is no doubt that it is important to stay hydrated, but it is also important for the quality of the water you drink to be bacteria free.
 At the end of the day, everything your body really needs is pure, unadulterated H2O.

-Unfortunately, tap water is not always pure but distilled water is.
+Unfortunately, tap water is not always pure but water that goes through the distiller is.

 Issues with Tap water